Pocahontas, Iowa

 Pocahontas is a city in and the county seat of Pocahontas County, Iowa, United States.
 The population was 1,867 in the 2020 census, a decline from the 1,970 population in 2000.

 History

 Pocahontas was first settled and surveyed in 1870 by Warrick and Buelah Price of Cleveland, Ohio.
 The city was named after Pocahontas, a Powhatan woman from Jamestown, Virginia.
 Other geographical names in the county related to the colony at Jamestown are Rolfe, Powhatan Township and Varina.

 Pocahontas was incorporated as a city on May 16, 1892.

-April 9, 2011 tornado
+April 9, 2011 tornadoes

-During the tornado outbreak of April 9–11, 2011, several tornadoes hit Pocahontas County and the surrounding area.
-No one was injured and there were no fatalities.
+During the tornado outbreak of April 9–11, 2011, a regional event consisting of several tornadoes hit Pocahontas County and the surrounding areas.
+No injuries or fatalities were reported.
 The strongest was an EF4 that touched down west of town.
+This tornado impacted a farmstead.

 Geography

 Pocahontas's longitude and latitude coordinates in decimal form are 42.734476, -94.673017.

 According to the United States Census Bureau, the city has a total area of 2.02 sqmi, all land.

 Pocahontas lies at the northwestern margin (rim) of Manson crater, an impact structure buried by glacial till and outwash.